 Mr. William P. Kliewer is a native of Weatherford, Oklahoma, and a 1972 graduate of the University of Oklahoma, from which he received a Bachelor’s Degree in Economics and a Commission in the US Army Transportation Corps.
 Mr. Kliewer served in the US Army from 1972 to 1977, then settled in Killeen, Texas, and developed highly successful business interests in both the insurance and automobile industries.
 Mr. Kliewer’s significant public service includes service as Chairman of the Board of the Greater Killeen Chamber of Commerce, President of the Central Texas Chapter of the Association of the United States Army, President of the Killeen Industrial Foundation, Secretary of the Killeen Independent School System Board of Trustees, and a variety of leadership positions in other volunteer and philanthropic organizations.
 Mr. Kliewer is the Chairman of the Board of the National Mounted Warfare Foundation.

-Mr. Jose Segarra is an Army Veteran who served over 10 years in uniform.
+Mr. Jose Segarra is currently serving in his second term as Mayor of the City of Killeen.
+He is an Army Veteran who served over 10 years in uniform.
 Upon completion of his military service, Mr. Segarra settled in Central Texas and studied the real estate industry.
 In 2005 he opened Exit Homevets Reality.
 Mr. Segarra is extremely active in the community and his many associations and philanthropic efforts include service as the President of the Fort Hood Area Association of Realtors, as well as service as Regional Vice President of the Executive Board of the Texas Association of Realtors.
 He is also a Certified Residential Specialist (CRS), Graduate of the Real Estate Institute (GRI), and Certified Internet Professional (e-Pro).
 He is a member of the Killeen and Harker Heights Chambers of Commerce, and serves as on the Executive Board for the Greater Killeen Chamber of Commerce as the Treasurer.
 He is also a member of the Killeen Heights Rotary Club, the Lonestar Toastmaster Club and the National Association of Hispanic Real Estate Professionals (NAREP).
 Mr. Segarra serves as Vice Chairman of the Board of the National Mounted Warfare Foundation Board of Directors.

 Colonel (Retired) Otis Evans has served at all levels in Army healthcare management and culminated his career as Director of the Walter Reed Regional Healthcare System.
 In addition to extensive professional military training, he holds a B.S. degree in Education from Prairie View A&M University, Prairie View, Texas and a M.A. degree in Management and Public Administration from Webster University, Saint Louis, Missouri.
 Since moving to Killeen in 1994, Otis has served three years on the Killeen City Council and six years on the Central Texas Council of Governments.
 He is active in charities and other philanthropic efforts in the greater Central Texas community.
 Colonel Evans serves as Secretary on the National Mounted Warfare Foundation Board of Directors.